-Residual Impact While it is impossible to completely eliminate the fire danger in this kind of area, the mitigations outlined above can reduce the potential for accidental incidents, and the effect on public safety personnel to acceptable levels.
-This impact is considered less than significant with mitigation, Class II.
-PSU Impact 4 The creation of new parking areas, whether planned or spontaneous, will increase the number of locations and opportunities for transient camping and trespassing, possibly resulting in wildfire or other criminal activity, resulting in increased demand for services, and a potentially significant impact.
-PSU/mm-7 Upon application for land use and construction permits from the County for the Community Park on the East FRP, the CCSD or its designee shall submit a lighting plan showing the use of security lighting on appropriate facilities, which may include restooms and the community center.
-Parking areas throughout the FRP shall be designed consistent with the County Sheriff's Department publication "Crime Prevention through Environmental Design" (CPTED) where applicable.
-PSU/mm-8 Turn-outs and other areas not approved for vehicle parking shall be appropriately signed to inform visitors of the no camping and no parking limitations of the FRP.
-Implement TC/mm-5.
+- PSU/mm-7 Upon application for land use and construction permits from the County for the Community Park on the East FRP, the CCSD or its designee shall submit a lighting plan showing the use of security lighting-on-appropriate facilities, which may include restrooms and the community center.
+Parking areas throughout the FRP shall be designed consistent with the County Sheriff's Department publication "Crime Prevention through Environmental Design" (CPTED) where applicable. - PSU/mm-8 Turn-outs and other areas not approved for vehicle parking shall be appropriately signed to inform visitors of the no camping and no parking limitations of the FRP. - Residual Impact The increase in overall user numbers will raise the chances that visitors and locals will attempt to park and use the FRP inappropriately.
+Signage, appropriate lighting and CCSD and volunteer patrols will help to alleviate these risks, and reduce the increased demand for public safety personnel.
+These impacts are considered less than significant with mitigation, Class II.